mkatouda/stage3/README.md

 ### Small molecule with B3LYP/PCM charge in water

 Generates MD input files for water solvated ethanol using mol file as input.
-GAFF with B3LYP/PCM charge method, which runs GAMESS/US to calculate the charges and can take a long time, is used.
+GAFF with Hatree-Fock 6-31G* charge method, which runs Gaussian to calculate the charges and can take a long time, is used.
 Mininum distance of 1.2 nm from the solute to the edge of the dodecahedron periodic box.
 TIP3P water model is used.

 <pre>
-stage3 -l ethanol.mol -o ethanol_solvated --ffligand gaff -q b3lyp/pcm -w tip3p -b dodecahedron -d 1.2
+stage3 -l ethanol.mol -o ethanol_solvated --ffligand gaff -q gaussian/hf -w tip3p -b dodecahedron -d 1.2
 </pre>

 ### Protein-ligand binding system